bkranendonk/OpenStack-Docs/_posts/volume/2024-02-28-resize-volume.md

 able to use the new space.
 To do this please proceed to the section:
 [Resize filesystem within the instance](#resize-filesystem-within-the-instance)

+---

 ## Using the OpenStack CLI
 To resize a volume using the OpenStack CLI, please follow these steps:

 **Step 1**
+First make sure you have setup the OpenStack CLI and that you are able to execute commands using the `openstack` command.
+For more information please refer to the
-First log in to the OpenStack CLI
+[Using the OpenStack CLI article](
+    {{ '/articles/using-the-cli-linux' | relative_url }}
+).

 **Step 2**
 Identitfy the volume you want to resize we do this by listing the volumes